Peelamedu: Geography

 Avinashi Road, Coimbatore is maintained by the Highways and Minor Ports Department.
 This 17-km stretch of road running diagonally across this suburb has become the hub of business for Peelamedu.
 The other major arterial roads include Kamarajar Road, Fun Mall Road, Gandhimanagar Road, Tidel Park Road and Cheranmangar Road, Sowripalayam Road.

 Peelamedu is surrounded by localities such as Pappanaickenpalayam, Uppilipalayam, Singanallur, Varadharajapuram, Gandhimanagar, Vilankurichi, Ganapathymanagar, Chinniampalayam, Kalapatti and SIHS Colony.

 Economy

 Major textile and wet grinder industries and a considerable number of foundries and motor/pump industries of the district are also located here.
 It is the educational hub of Coimbatore, with renowned Medical, Paramedical, Engineering, Arts & Science colleges and many famous schools situated here.

 Infrastructure

 Avinashi Road Flyover

-The GD Naidu Elevated Expressway is a 10.01 km, four-lane, elevated expressway under construction in the city of Coimbatore, Tamil Nadu, India.
+The GD Naidu Elevated Expressway is a 10.01 km, four-lane, elevated expressway located in the city of Coimbatore, Tamil Nadu, India.
 The corridor begins near the Uppilipalayam Flyover and ends near the Goldwins junction over the Avinashi Road, the most important arterial road in the city bypassing over 12 traffic intersections.